What Does it Mean?

-Service of process is a requirement for filling a notice of summons or a notice of motion.
-It refers to the process through which the recipient of the summons or notice is made personally aware of the case or of the changes to the case.
+Service of process is necessary for filling a petition or a notice of summons.
+It refers to the process through which the recipient of the notice is made personally aware of the case.

-There are three primary ways to conduct service of process when filing a petition or notice of motion:
+There are three main ways to conduct service of process when filing a notice of summons:

-- through the sheriff's office, which typically charges a $50-$60 USD filing fee
+- through the sheriff's office, which typically charges a filing fee between $50-$60

-If the recipient or their attorney is not made personally aware of the petition or motion, then service of process has not been conducted, which means a judge may be unable to make any further judgements on the case.
+If service of process has NOT been conducted, a judge may not be able to make a decision on the case.
 This is why an exact address for the recipients place of residence, if they do not have an attorney, is typically required for service of process.